Halo Wars 2: Gameplay

 Halo Wars 2 is a military science fiction real-time strategy video game, in which players command armies from a bird's-eye view of the battlefield.
-The game may be played using a gamepad or using a mouse and keyboard.
+The game may be played on PC using a gamepad or using a mouse and keyboard.
 Like its predecessor Halo Wars, it features two playable factions: humanity's military arm, the United Nations Space Command, and an alien faction, the Banished.
 In most game modes, players establish a base of operations at a predetermined location.
 Barracks and vehicle depots can be constructed at bases to deploy infantry and vehicles.
-Supplies collected via supply pads or the battlefield are expended to deploy units and construct buildings.
+Supplies collected via supply pads or from the battlefield are expended to deploy units and construct buildings.
 Some units and buildings require a second resource, power, which is produced using a generator or extractor building.
 Base buildings can be upgraded to grant passive bonuses and unlock access to higher-tier units.

 The battlefield is initially shrouded by the fog of war, which is uncovered by moving units to clouded regions of the map.
 Units can be selected and commanded to engage in combat or interact with structures on the battlefield.
 Combat is balanced by a "rock–paper–scissors" counter-attack system, in which ground vehicles are generally effective in combat against infantry, infantry are effective against aircraft, and aircraft are effective against ground vehicles.
 Every unit has at least one special ability in addition to regular attacks.
 For example, Spartan supersoldiers are capable of hijacking vehicles and performing a smash attack after leaping into the air.
 Players can build additional bases once they have accumulated enough resources and gained control over areas of the map, allowing them to expand their army.